 “Learning a language at a young age develops neurological pathways that are not stimulated in any other way.
 It helps children to become abstract thinkers and problems solvers.”.

 There are no French language requirements to attend our Mini-Maternelle program – only an openness and desire on the part of the parents or guardians for the children to learn a new language!

-There are two Mini-Maternelle programs available depending on the child’s age (with an extended day option):
+There are two Mini-Maternelle programs available depending on the child’s age (with an extended day option until 2:30pm):

 The Extended Day Option allows children to stay through lunch until 2:30 pm.
 This extended period includes supervised lunchtime, a transitional activity, rest time and dismissal.
-Children bring lunch from home and eat together in our welcoming Snack & Lunch Room.
+Children bring lunch from home and eat together while conversing in French.

 PLEASE NOTE: There is an application fee of $50 that must be paid at the time of submitting the application.

-When you fill out your application we will invite you over for a tour.
-It is an opportunity for you to see the school and meet our teachers and for us to meet your family and child to see if the Mini-Maternelle is the best fit for everyone.
+When you fill out your application and a seat is available we will invite you over for a tour (with your child).
+It is an opportunity for you to see the school and meet our teachers and for us to meet your family and see if the Mini-Maternelle is the best fit for your child.

 The tour is only for families who have completed an online application form to the Mini-Maternelle.

 Notifications of Acceptance will be sent by February 15.